trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > Anything you can access as a variable in NGINX config, you can log, including non-standard http headers, etc. so it's a simple way to create your own log format for specific situations.
+  > Anything you can access as a variable in NGINX config, you can log, including non-standard HTTP headers, etc. so it's a simple way to create your own log format for specific situations.

   > This is extremely helpful for debugging specific `location` directives.